fabienp38/wttj_test/exercice2/README.md

  - With the right permission, execute http request to get the cadidate information
 	 -  check json body
 	 -  query param
-- With restricted permission, you arenot allowed to get the cadidate information
+ - With restricted permission, you are not allowed to get the cadidate information

 **Compatibiliy test**
--Test the screen displaying on different web browsers
+ - check the screen displaying with different web browsers

-## Requirement 3: Displaying all the candidate informations
+## Requirement 3: Retrieve all the candidate informations

 **Impact:**
- - UI ( screen; candidate board fo ar specific job offer)
+ - UI
  - Public API
  - Compatibility

 ### Expected test:
 **UI Test  (Application Web) :**
- - Check the UI elements on this screen (Edit button, tabs, info candidate (firstname, lastname, picture email)...)
+ - Check the UI elements on this screen (Edit button, tabs, candidate info  (firstname, lastname, picture email)...)
   - To be checked with different language (french, english and other supported languages)
  - Check the list of candidate applications
  - Check the resume and the cover letter is displayed for a candidate